Productize Technologies: Scaling a Business With Software

 Datapine offers reporting software that helps companies gather and make sense of their data.
 Reports cover a broad range of areas, from human resources to market research.

-Don’t assume the right platform isn’t out there already just because of your complex needs.
+Don’t assume the right platform isn’t out there already, just because of your complex needs.
 For example, many analytical platforms on the market can be customized enough to meet most companies’ requirements.

 And remember, you can use different platforms or apps to handle different components of your product cycle.
+Even better, tools like Service Provider Pro were designed to be extended.
+If you need to build features on top of it, our API makes it possible.

 Consider a customized solution